 This training promotes tangible benefits such as good mental and physical health.
 By applying the principles they learn – such as mindfulness and positivity – children can improve their performance in activities such as schoolwork, sports, music, and art.

-These benefits are the result of fundamental applications of Japanese yoga and Ki-aikido training.
-Good learning skills — listening, concentrating on tasks, and following through to completion — develop naturally as a result.
-Children gain confidence in their abilities, and as they grow, the tools and direction of Ki training provide something for them to rely on.
+Children gain confidence in their abilities, and as they grow, the tools and direction of their training provide something for them to rely on.
 A disciplined, cooperative environment helps them learn to work and grow with others.

-All our instructors are CRB checked and certified by Ki Society HQ and participate in ongoing instructor training programs to maintain their certification.
-The UK Ki Federation has been successfully conducting children’s classes for many years, and our instructors at the Brighton dojo are among the most experienced of the UK Ki Federation.
+All our instructors are CRB checked and certified by Ki Society HQ, and participate in ongoing instructor training programs to maintain their certification.
+Our instructors at the Brighton dojo are also among the most experienced members of the UK Ki Federation.